rgolovnya/CICDpipeline4microserviceapp/README.md

 # CICDpipeline4microserviceapp
 Develop a CI/CD pipeline for micro services applications with blue/green deployment.

-## Steps in Completing Your Project
+## Steps in Completing this Project

 Step 1: Propose and Scope the Project